9 Signs You Have Summer Seasonal Affective Disorder—and How to Beat It

 You’re depressed every summer—year after year

 “The symptoms of summer onset of seasonal affective disorder (SAD) are similar to those of normal depression, but they are relieved during the fall and winter months and return annually during the spring and summer months,” says Julienne Derichs, a Licensed Clinical Professional Counselor in private practice at Couples Counseling Today in Highwood, Illinois.
 Just like winter-onset SAD, summer seasonal affective disorder returns each year at about the same time.
-These SAD-beating strategies can help in summer or winter.
+(Here are 11 ways to beat the symptoms of SAD.)

 Depression runs in the family

 Whether its nature (genetic) or nurture (learned through a childhood of exposure), depression and its related mood disorders—including SAD—tend to run in families.
 Take a look at your parents and siblings—do they dread sunshine and the beach?
 “Researchers think that SAD may have a genetic component; more than two-thirds of patients with SAD have a relative with a major mood disorder,” says Derichs.
 (These are the other types of depression you didn’t know you could have.)

 Sunlight and dark help regulate the natural rhythms of your body—especially melatonin, a hormone the body produces at night.
 If you’re in the sun all day and then on your phone, tablet, or computer before bed, that extended exposure to bright light could be suppressing the release of this crucial sleep hormone.
 That’s why one summer SAD theory posits that too much sun disrupts melatonin production, says Derichs.